chinamike65/hugo-tuolesi/content/book3/book3en.md

 Master Khedrubje Gelek Pelzang praised:

+>
-The Bodhisattvas in India and the Master Buston in Tibet,
+>The Bodhisattvas in India and the Master Buston in Tibet,
+>

-although they have learned widely,
+>although they have learned widely,
+>

-are not as well-versed as Master Tsongkhapa.
+>are not as well-versed as Master Tsongkhapa.
+>

 The Kagyu sect has a teaching of Mahamudra, the Nyingma sect has a teaching of Dzogchen, the Sakya sect has a teaching of Path and Fruit, and the Kadam sect has a teaching of impermanence and bodhicitta.

 However, the only one who can teach all the sutras spoken by the Buddha is the teaching of Tsongkhapa.
 For this reason, the scriptures created by the masters also have the following characteristics:

-Able to declare the complete path sequence for the upper, middle and lower aspects.
+1. Able to declare the complete path sequence for the upper, middle and lower scopes.

-They are all written by the masters themselves.
+2. They are all written by the masters themselves.

-Perfect and flawless, no one can refute it.
+3. Perfect and flawless, no one can refute it.

-It has characteristics not found in other scriptures.
+4. It has characteristics not found in other scriptures.

-All the wise men rejoice and believe.
+5. All the wise men rejoice and believe.

 In the early days of the precept-keeping master, the tenets of Tibetan Buddhism were relaxed, and Khedrubje Gelek Pelzang said in the biography of Master Tsongkhapa: